yasha-tester/proj009-trending-repos-vite-express-mysql/README.md

 create .env file in "/backend" folder and put there two lines with your mysql password "DB_PWD=[yourPassword]" and your database name "DB_NAME=[yourDatabase name]" (your database will be called trendingRepos if you follow previous step)

+if created database not for root user, then change "user"'s value from "/backend/config.js" file,

 open proj folder,

 open terminal in this project folder, then write